-Tom Campbell has been a funder of climate change and biodiversity efforts over the past 15 years and provides TerrAdapt organizational and strategic leadership.
+Tom Campbell, Board Chair, has been a funder of climate change and biodiversity efforts over the past 15 years and provides TerrAdapt organizational and strategic leadership.
 Tom has long been involved in conservation and land-use decisions and was a principal architect of Washington State’s Growth Management Act.
 He has served on the Forest Practices Board and was active in Spotted Owl and Marbled Murrelet decisions.
 Tom currently is the treasurer of the Charlotte Martin Foundation funding conservation work in the five Northwest states including Alaska.

-Tanya Birch leads Google Earth Outreach’s Nature Conservation efforts, advancing science-based solutions to conservation of biodiversity and habitats with leading organizations by applying Google's geospatial, AI & machine learning technologies.
+Tanya Birch leads Google Earth Outreach’s Nature Conservation efforts, advancing science-based solutions to the conservation of biodiversity and habitats with leading organizations by applying Google's geospatial, AI & machine learning technologies.
 Tanya leads Google's involvement in TerrAdapt, a cloud platform to catalyze data-driven decision-making to protect wildlife and habitats in a changing climate.

 Dave Thau, Special Advisor to the Board, helped to initiate the TerrAdapt platform while he worked at Google.
 Since then he has continued to help develop the tool and apply it to new regions in his role at the World Wildlife Fund where he is the Global Data and Technology Lead Scientist.
 Dave’s work in the fields of data management, sustainability, artificial intelligence, and remote sensing has appeared in journals like Science, Nature, Remote Sensing of Environment, Sustainability, and Ecological Informatics.